 A: Due to space concerns at some of our elementary schools, if you enroll in one of the magnet schools and decide mid-year that you would like to go back to your home school, we will try to accomodate you, but we can not guarantee there will be capacity in your home school.
 If you want to make the change for the next school year, there is a good chance we will be able to accomodate you at your home school.
 Regardless of which school your child attends, she or he will be provided with HiCap services if you so desire.

-Q: Who will be teaching the HiCap students at their home schools?
+Q: Who teaches the HiCap students at their home schools?

 Q: If I don’t choose to have my child receive HiCap services next year, can she or he get services later?